We Redesigned Our Website: Here’s What We Learned

 Once we had a good understanding of their products, target customers, and the industry, we dove in.
 We researched their buyer personas, explored competitors, and began to have a full understanding of the market they were a part of.

 For any company, all employees should have a clear understanding of why the company exists.
-When this question couldn’t be easily answered, we knew that before we continued with branding, color palettes, and web design, this question had to be answered with clarity in order to successfully market their business.
+When this question couldn’t be easily answered, we knew that before we continued with branding, color palettes, and web design, this question had to be answered with clarity to market their business successfully.

 If you’re a part of any marketing team, it’s important to start marketing from within.

-Evey business’ story and reason for existence is completely unique.
+Every business’ story and reason for existence is unique.
 Your mission does just that; it tells your story and your why.
 Mission statements define what an organization does and why it exists.
 A great example is TOMS.

 TOMS began when it’s founder, Blake Mycoskie, traveled to Argentina and witnessed the hardships children faced growing up without shoes.
 In turn, a simple idea evolved into a powerful business that gives back to those in need in need.
 Since its founding in 2006, TOMS has evolved into a leading brand selling shoes, clothing, bags, and more in retailers like Nordstrom, Dillard’s, and Macy’s.

-When a new client is onboarding at PHOS, we continuously learn new ways to market through their mission and to tell their story.
-We continuously take a look our client’s story to develop a strategy on how to market and share that unique and beautiful story.
+When a new client is onboarding at PHOS, we continuously learn new ways to market through their mission and tell their story.
+We continuously look at our client’s story to develop a strategy on how to market and share that unique and beautiful story.